-- Funding to schools must be fairer so that all students can experience a quality education no matter where they live. - Flexibility in how funding is administered is needed so that there are opportunities for place-based innovation. - Funding models must support service integration and place-based approaches.

-- Terms and conditions of funding should not create a barrier to developing place-based solutions to achieving outcomes, particularly those that are community led, or where our most vulnerable or disadvantaged children love. - Future reforms should not result in more reporting requirements that result in additional workload to schools and instead allow school leaders and teachers to focus on student outcomes.
+- Funding to schools must be equitable and fair so that all students can experience a quality education no matter where they live. - Flexibility in how funding is administered is needed so that there are opportunities for place-based innovation. - Funding models must support service integration and place-based approaches. - A review of federal school classification, which is used to identify grants or subsidies is required for NT schools.
+For example, Gunbalanya School located in West Arnhem Land, is not classified to attract the HECS-HELP subsidy for teachers. - Terms and conditions of funding should not create a barrier to developing place-based solutions to achieving outcomes, particularly those that are community led, or where our most vulnerable or disadvantaged children love. - Future reforms should not result in more reporting requirements that result in additional workload to schools and instead allow school leaders and teachers to focus on student outcomes.
 This is particularly problematic in small schools and remote schools.